HaidarAliN/E-learning-Hub-backend/README.md

 You can now access the server at http://localhost:8000

 ## Database seeding
-Populate the database with seed data with relationships which includes users, courses, uploaded materials, quizzes, questions and submissions.
-This can help you to quickly start testing the api or couple a frontend and start using it with ready content.
+Populate the database with seed data with relationships which includes users, courses, uploaded materials, quizzes, questions, and submissions.
+This can help you to quickly start testing the API or couple a frontend and start using it with ready content.

 Run the database seeder and you're done
 ```sh
 php artisan db:seed
 ```
-Note : It's recommended to have a clean database before seeding.
+Note: It's recommended to have a clean database before seeding.
 You can refresh your migrations at any point to clean the database by running the following command

 ```sh
 php artisan migrate:refresh